openshift/enhancements/enhancements/management-workload-partitioning.md

 - Document SLOs for the component
 - Conduct load testing

-**For non-optional features moving to GA, the graduation criteria must include end to end tests.**

 #### Removing a deprecated feature

-- Announce deprecation and support policy of the existing feature
-- Deprecate the feature
+N/A

 ### Upgrade / Downgrade Strategy

 This new behavior will be added in 4.8 for single-node clusters only.

-Enabling the feature after installation is not supported, so we do not need to address what happens if an older cluster upgrades and then the feature is turned on.
+Enabling the feature after installation is not supported in 4.8, so we do not need to address what happens if an older cluster upgrades and then the feature is turned on.

 ### Version Skew Strategy